CumulusNetworks/docs/content/cumulus-netq-48/NVLink4/NVLink4-Domains.md

 5. Select **Next**.

 6. The subsequent screen prompts you to upload your fabric node configuration.
-This is a text file listing the IP addresses for the nodes (GPU nodes and NVL4 switches) that comprise the domain.
+This is a text file listing the IP addresses for the nodes (NVLink switches) that comprise the domain.

 7. Select **Next**.